Opening a bank account for a club, community or society

 • Proof that your club or society has a constitution or a set of rules governing how it is run

-Finally, you may also be able to save your organisation’s money with the Charities Aid Foundation, a charity and bank which offers financial services to charities, philanthropers and the voluntary sector.
+Finally, you might also be able to save your organisation’s money with the Charities Aid Foundation, a charity and bank which offers financial services to charities, philanthropers and the voluntary sector.

 How do I compare bank accounts for clubs and societies?